-If you advertise this qualification using a different or shortened name you must ensure that learners are aware that their final certificate will state, the regulated qualification title of NCFE Level 4 NVQ Diploma in Management.
+If you advertise this qualification using a different or shortened name you must ensure that learners are aware that their final certificate will state the regulated qualification title of NCFE Level 3 Diploma in Management.

-The NCFE Level 4 NVQ Diploma in Management is a competence-based qualification.
+The NCFE Level 3 Diploma in Management is a combined knowledge- and competence-based qualification.

-A competence-based qualification is based on National Occupational Standards (NOS) and is a jobready qualification which requires learners to demonstrate the skills and knowledge required to work in a specific industry.
+A competence-based qualification is based on National Occupational Standards (NOS) and is a job-ready qualification which requires learners to demonstrate the skills and knowledge required to work in a specific industry.
 A competence-based qualification must be assessed in the workplace or in a realistic work environment (RWE) in accordance with the relevant assessment strategy.
 For further information on the strategy please visit the qualifications page on the NCFE website.